jgarybanks/blenderbottle/README.md

+This is *EXTREMELY* a work in progress.
+More accurately, I started it and kinda dropped it for lack of time.
+It's definitely something I plan on picking back up though, and the design below should be taken with a grain of sald (add Kafka, mq, etc).

 aggregator - code to collect data in real time collector - code to collect the data from the aggregators, or from other
             sources.
 Has a persistent data store, and provides metadata